-- (a) A person, or a close member of that person's family, is related to the Company if that person: - (i) has control or joint control over the Company: - (ii) has significant influence over the Company; or - (iii) is a member of the key management personnel of the Company or the Company's parent. - (b) An entity is related to the Company if any of the following conditions applies: - (i) The entity and the Company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the Company or an entity related to the Company.
+- (a) A person, or a close member of that person's family, is related to the Company if that person: - (i) has control or joint control over the Company; - (ii) has significant influence over the Company; or - (iii) is a member of the key management personnel of the Company or the Company's parent. - (b) An entity is related to the Company if any of the following conditions applies: - (i) The entity and the Company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the Company or an entity related to the Company. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) The entity, or any member of a group of which it is a part, provides key management personnel services to the Company or to the Company's parent.